Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-The example is lifted from [RFC 5731][RFC5731] and modified, it will be replaced with improved examples post implmentation.
+The example is lifted from [RFC 5731][RFC5731] and modified, it will be replaced with improved examples post implementation.

 ### renew domain response: